haroldo-ok/haroldo-ok.github.io/_posts/2012-07-19-sam-simple-adventure-maker-sms.markdown

-Title: SAM - Simple Adventure Maker
+# SAM - Simple Adventure Maker
-Author: Haroldo de Oliveira Pinheiro
-Date: Thu Jul 19 2012 22:10:00 GMT-0300

 This is a tool for creating simple adventure games for the Sega Master System.
 Pretty barebones, pretty much unfinished, but it should be enough for making some simple games.